 This is an introductory optics course suitable for students without a calculus background.
 It covers the fundamental principles of geometrical and physical optics with some emphasis on the optics of vision.
 It also serves as an introduction for students of optometry and related sciences.
+This course has been exempted from the requirements of the Writing Across the Curriculum policy.
 Prerequisites: MATH 1250 or MATH 2100 and PHYS 2350 or PHYS 2360 or PHYS 2400 or PHYS 2500.